 Table 1: Blocking bounds and overhead of each protocol.
-For the C-RNLP bounds, C_i is the number of requests which conflict with \mathcal{R}i .
+In the bounds of C-RNLP, C_i is the number of requests which conflict with \mathcal{R}i .
 (The reported overhead of the CGLP is the maximum of that measured with between two and ten concurrency groups.)
+Overhead values were measured on a dual-socket 8-cores-per-socket machine with 32 GB of DRAM, running Ubuntu 16.04.